 Using a mouse model, his team showed that exposure to a common bacterial toxin on top of a viral infection leads to preterm birth.

-In fact, 40 percent of human preterm deliveries are associated with some form of infection.
+In fact, 40 percent of

 Dr. Mor also points to evidence that links viral and bacterial infections during pregnancy to an increased risk of the child developing schizophrenia, autism spectrum disorder, and allergies later in life.